-I believe it’s quite possible that earned media will become a vestigial function of integrated marketing agencies, and that as a result, PR as a standalone profession and discipline will gradually fade away.
+I believe it’s possible that earned media will become simply another a function of integrated marketing agencies, and that as a result, PR as a standalone profession and strategic discipline will gradually fade away.
 I don’t want that to happen, but it easily could.
 In many ways PR as practiced today is an empty shell.
 A donut with a widening hole in the middle.

 What should the PR industry do ensure its future?

 I would argue that the Bernays path -- one focused less on the "hows" of tactics and more on the "whys" of strategy -- is the better one for our future.

 A Framework for PR's Future

 The PRSA defines public relations as "a strategic communication process that builds mutually beneficial relationships between organizations and their publics."

 That definition is at once overly broad and excessively narrow.
 It encompasses virtually every manner of business relationship -- while confining the definition of PR to relationship-building.

 My new framework for public relations begins with an updated definition, centered on a specific objective: earning trust.